Qizilqum FC: Stadium

-The club's home ground is Progress Stadium with has a capacity of 5,000 and is located in Zarafshan.
+The club's home ground is Progress Stadium which has a capacity of 5,000 and is located in Zarafshan.
 In August 2013 the Progress Stadium was closed for reconstruction.
-From August 2013 to May 2014 the club played its home matches in the 10,000-seater Sogdiana Stadium in Navoi.
-The Sogdiana Stadium is the home ground of the Navoi club, FC Yuzhanin Navoi.
-In May 2014 the club moved to another newly built stadium located in Navoi, the Yoshlar Stadium, to play its home matches.
+From August 2013 to May 2014 the club played its home matches in the 10,000-seater Sogdiana Stadium in Navoiy.
+The Sogdiana Stadium is the home ground of the Navoiy club, FC Yuzhanin Navoiy.
+In May 2014 the club moved to another newly built stadium located in Navoiy, the Yoshlar Stadium, to play its home matches.

 Yoshlar Stadium with the attached sporting complex was built for Umid nihollari 2012; the republican sports games among school students.
 The construction work of the 12,500-all seater stadium and sporting complex started in April 2011 and finished in 2012.
 The sporting complex includes two indoor courts for volleyball, handball, basketball and other facilities.
 The festive opening of the new Yoshlar Stadium was held in May 2012 with the opening of the Umid nihollari 2012 games.
 In November 2012 the AFC awarded the new stadium A category class.
 The first official football match was played on 3 May 2014.
 This was a League match between Qizilqum and Dinamo Samarkand.